miikanissi/miikanissi.com/content/posts/fast-fuzzy-finder-for-vim-with-fzf-ripgrep.md

 ### Syntax Highlighting

-By default fzf uses the `cat` command to show the file previews, but if we are mostly working on code, we might want to also see some syntax highlighting in our file previews.
-Luckily fzf supports this out of the box with an external program [bat](https://github.com/sharkdp/bat).
+By default, fzf uses the `cat` command to show the file previews, but if we are mostly working on code, we might want to also see some syntax highlighting in our file previews.
+Luckily, fzf supports this out of the box with an external program [bat](https://github.com/sharkdp/bat).
 All we need to do is to install it and fzf will automatically use it.

 ## Afterword

-Overall fzf has great performance and it has improved my programming workflow, especially when working with big projects.
+Overall, fzf has great performance, and it has improved my programming workflow, especially when working with big projects.
 If you are interested in checking out my complete Vim configuration, go to [https://github.com/miikanissi/dotfiles](https://github.com/miikanissi/dotfiles).